Kura Sushi USA (NASDAQ:KRUS) Posts Earnings Results, Beats Expectations By $0.15 EPS

-Kura Sushi USA (NASDAQ:KRUS – Get Rating) announced its quarterly earnings results on Thursday.
-The company reported $0.05 earnings per share for the quarter, beating the consensus estimate of ($0.10) by $0.15, Fidelity Earnings reports.
-Kura Sushi USA had a negative net margin of 2.76% and a negative return on equity of 4.52%.
-During the same quarter in the previous year, the company posted ($0.54) earnings per share.
+Kura Sushi USA (NASDAQ:KRUS – Get Rating) posted its quarterly earnings data on Thursday.
+The company reported $0.05 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.10) by $0.15, Fidelity Earnings reports.
+Kura Sushi USA had a negative return on equity of 4.52% and a negative net margin of 2.76%.
+During the same period in the previous year, the business posted ($0.54) earnings per share.
 Kura Sushi USA updated its FY 2022 guidance to EPS.

 Kura Sushi USA, Inc operates technology-enabled Japanese restaurants in the United States.
 The company's restaurants provide Japanese cuisine through an engaging revolving sushi service model, which is known as ‘Kura Experience'.
 As of August 31, 2021, it operated 33 restaurants in nine states and Washington DC.